CarterFaceySmith/nodeStockInformationServer/README.md

    ```

    By default, the server will start on port `3000`.
 You can change the port by setting the `PORT` environment variable.

+   A basic frontend implementation has been merged in and can be found at the base route `localhost:<Your port>`.

 ### API Endpoints